saurabh-s-sawant/saurabh-s-sawant.github.io/_projects/8_project.md

 <div align="justify">
 <br>
 Figure (1) shows an example of using POD to filter DSMC noise {% cite sawant_doublewedge_2022 %}.
 The POD-reconstructed data exhibits the same spatial spanwise variation but contains very low statistical noise compared with the DSMC solution.
+The size of matrix for each flow parameter was <strong>24 million x 400</strong>.
 </div>
 <br>